-Registrations of foals resulting from embryo transfers will follow the same standard requirements for registration, except that multiple foal registrations from a donor mare during an eleven month period will be accepted.
-Blood typing/DNA of donor mare, stallion, and the foal is required.
+Registrations of foals resulting from embryo transfers will follow the same standard requirements for registration, except that multiple foal registrations from a donor mare during an eleven-month period will be accepted.
+Blood typing/DNA of donor mare, stallion, and foal is required.
 Parentage verification will be the sole responsibility of the person(s) sending registration and entirely at his expense.
-Any foal that does not meet the blood type comparison/DNA will be forever barred from registration.
+Any foal that does not meet the blood type comparison/ DNA will be forever barred from registration.

 AUTHORIZED ALTERATION OF CERTIFICATES

 9.01 Alterations can be made on certificates after issuance to correct color and/or markings.
-Old certificates must be returned with a statement signed by the breeder listed on the face of the certificate, along with the fee.
-(See inside back cover for Schedule of Fees.)
+Old certificates must be returned with a statement signed by the breeder listed on the face of the certificate, along with fee.
+(See Schedule of Fees.)
 Office errors will be corrected without charge.

 9.02 There will be no fee for correction of color and/or markings on foals made within 24 months of the foaling date, provided that the old certificate is returned with a statement signed by the breeder listed on the face of the certificate.